ptv-logistics/Log4ALA/README.md

 ## Issues

 [Data ingestion time in Log Analytics](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-data-ingestion-time)
-Keep in mind that this library won't assure that your JSON payloads are being indexed, it will make sure that the HTTP Data Collection API [responds an Accept](https://azure.microsoft.com/en-us/documentation/articles/log-analytics-data-collector-api/#return-codes) typically it takes just a few seconds for the data/payload to be indexed, to know how much time does it take until the posted data has been indexed completely go to the
+Keep in mind that this library won't assure that your JSON payloads are being indexed, it will make sure that the Logs Ingestion API and the HTTP Data Collection API [responds an Accept](https://azure.microsoft.com/en-us/documentation/articles/log-analytics-data-collector-api/#return-codes) typically it takes just a few seconds for the data/payload to be indexed, to know how much time does it take until the posted data has been indexed completely go to the
-Azure Portal and select the depending Log Analytics Workspace/Usage and estimated costs and then click *Usage details* then scroll over to the right and you can see the Performance dashboard ...
+Azure Portal and select the depending Log Analytics Workspace/Usage and estimated costs and then click *Insights* then tab *Usage* scroll over to the bottom and the tab *Ingestion Latency* ...
 There can be Live Site issues causing some delays, hence the official SLA is longer than this see also [SLA for Log Analytics](https://azure.microsoft.com/en-gb/support/legal/sla/log-analytics/v1_1/).

 ## Supported Frameworks